 If you have a Bible, and I hope you do, let me invite you to open with me to Jeremiah 31.
-Jeremiah 31, a fairly depressing book at times, yes?
+Jeremiah is a fairly depressing book at times.
 As we have been reading through the book of Jeremiah, we realize why this prophet was known as the “weeping prophet.”
-To be tasked with telling a resistant, rebellious people that they needed to submit to their enemies, Babylon, because Babylon was going to destroy them...bring about the destruction of Jerusalem...and this was the will of God.
-That's exactly what happened: 586 BC, Jerusalem destroyed.
-People of God ripped apart to go into exile.
-Jeremiah himself exiled to Egypt, really, at the behest of his own people.
+He was tasked with telling a resistant, rebellious people that they needed to submit to their enemies, Babylon, because Babylon was going to destroy them and bring about the destruction of Jerusalem, and this was the will of God.
+That’s exactly what happened.
+In 586 BC, Jerusalem was destroyed, and the people of God were ripped apart to go into exile.
+Jeremiah himself was exiled to Egypt, really, at the behest of his own people.

 All of that does not make for very light reading.
-Yet, in the middle of this very long book, we've got four chapters...this picture from Jeremiah 30, 31, 32 and 33...that give us a picture of hope and comfort and promise for the future.
-All of it revolving around Jeremiah 31:31-34 and the new covenant.
-Now, here's the deal this morning.
-You might be tempted to think, "What in the world does a sermon titled 'The New Covenant in the Old Testament' have to do with my life?"
-This is where I want us to realize that we in this room stand in a long line of people who have gone before us with whom God has related.
+Yet, in the middle of this very long book, we’ve got this picture from Jeremiah 30, 31, 32 and 33, that gives us a picture of hope and comfort and promise for the future.
+All of it is revolving around Jeremiah 31:31-34 and the new covenant.
+Now, here’s the deal: You might be tempted to think, “What in the world does a sermon titled ‘The New Covenant in the Old Testament’ have to do with my life?”
+This is where I want us to realize that we stand in a long line of people who have gone before us with whom God has related.

 The Old Covenant…

-We looked at that when I was in India, and we saw God's covenant with Abraham, the covenant of promise, when God said, "I am going to bless you, Abraham, and form a people through you.
-Give you descendants and give you land and, through my blessing on you, I'm going to show my blessing to all peoples in all nations."
-That played out in what became known as Israel's history.
-As God's people were slaves in Egypt for 400-plus years, God delivered them out of Egypt and brought them to Mount Sinai where He entered into covenant with Moses: the covenant of law.
-What He did was He gave His people His law, His commands, and God related to His people through these laws, through these commands.
-That persisted until we came to 2 Samuel 7, and we saw God's covenant with His people through David, the covenant of the kingdom, which informs our understanding now of the book of Jeremiah, because the setting here is in the midst of a failing kingdom.
+We saw God’s covenant with Abraham, the covenant of promise, when God said, “I am going to bless you, Abraham, and form a people through you.
+I am going to give you descendants and give you land and, through my blessing on you, I’m going to show my blessing to all peoples in all nations.”
+That played out in what became known as Israel’s history.
+As God’s people were slaves in Egypt for 400-plus years, God delivered them out of Egypt and brought them to Mount Sinai where He entered into covenant with Moses: the covenant of law.
+What He did was He gave His people His law, His commands, and God related to His people through these laws and through these commands.
+That persisted until we came to 2 Samuel 7, and we saw God’s covenant with His people through David, the covenant of the kingdom, which informs our understanding now of the book of Jeremiah, because the setting here is in the midst of a failing kingdom.

-The reason it's failing points us to the problem in the old covenant and all of these covenants.
+The reason it’s failing points us to the problem in the old covenant and all of these covenants.
 Particularly here in Jeremiah, the problem with these covenants was sin.
-The people of God were constantly breaking covenant with God, summed up in Jeremiah.
+The people of God were constantly breaking covenant with God, and this is summed up in Jeremiah.
 Number one, the people of God were idolatrous.
-From the very beginning, Jeremiah 2, they were worshipping worthless idols.
-Turning to Baal and other foreign gods.
-They were idolatrous, and as a result, they were immoral; people of God were immoral.
+From the very beginning in Jeremiah 2, they were worshipping worthless idols.
+They were turning to Baal and other foreign gods.
+They were idolatrous, and as a result, they were immoral.
+The people of God were immoral.
 Idolatry always leads to immorality.

 Over a hundred times in this book, Jeremiah calls the people to repent.
-Over and over and over again, he says, "Repent, repent, repent, repent," and they continue in disobedience.
-However, lest we harp on them...isn't there a tendency to read through this, the Old Testament, you're like, "Come on, man!
-Just turn from your sin!"
-However, the reality is, this picture of the people of God here, is intended to be a reflection of the hearts of the people of God in this room, because we are all at the core idolatrous, immoral.
+Over and over again, he says, “Repent”, and they continue in disobedience.
+However, lest we harp on them, isn’t there a tendency to read through the Old Testament, and you’re like, “Come on, man!
+Just turn from your sin!”
+However, the reality is this picture of the people of God here is intended to be a reflection of the hearts of the people of God today, because we are all at the core idolatrous and immoral.
 The core of the gospel is that we are incapable of doing anything different.
-You say, "What?
-The gospel...core of the gospel?
-Gospel means “good news.
+You say, “What?
+The gospel means “good news.
 The core of the good news is that we are bad and incapable of anything but bad?
 How is that good?”

-It is good because our God looks across a people who are idolatrous, immoral and incapable of anything different, and He says, "I am faithful to you anyway."
+It is good because our God looks across a people who are idolatrous, immoral and incapable of anything different, and He says, “I am faithful to you anyway.”
 That is the essence of what He is saying in the midst of His judgment in Jeremiah 31:31.
-Read it with me: "Behold, the days are coming, declares the LORD...”
-So, this is Jeremiah speaking on behalf of God; God's word through Jeremiah.
-God says, "When I will make a new covenant with the house of Israel and the house of Judah, not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the LORD.”
+Read it with me.
+This is Jeremiah speaking on behalf of God.
+It is God’s word through Jeremiah.
+God says, “Behold, the days are coming, declares the LORD, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the LORD.”

-In verse 33 and verse 34.
-Essence of the new covenant.
-Underline these verses; two of the most important verses in all of the Old Testament.
+Underline verse 33 and verse 34.
+This is the essence of the new covenant.
+These are two of the most important verses in all of the Old Testament.

 [But] this is the covenant that I will make with the house of Israel after those days, declares the LORD: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest, declares the LORD.
 For I will forgive their iniquity, and I will remember their sin no more.